Ilex verticillata 'Winter Gold'

 -

 ‘Winter Gold' provides year-round interest and makes an excellent hedge or addition to a rain or winter garden.
-Because it tolerates wet soils, it does well in pond margins, stream beds, or low lying areas of the yard.
-Mass planted or in small groups it is used in shrub borders or foundation plantings.
-The foliage is a food source for wildlife including pollinators, birds, and rabbits.
-It is seldom damaged by deer.
+It does well in pond margins, stream beds, or low-lying areas of the yard.
+Mass planted or in small groups, it performs well in shrub borders or foundation plantings.
+Fire Risk: This plant has a low flammability rating.

 Quick ID Hints: